Expert Legal Assistance from Experienced Arkansas Divorce Lawyers

 As Arkansas divorce lawyers, we often tell our clients to picture what they hope their life will look like after divorcing their current spouse.
 Just because one dream didn’t turn out the way you expected doesn’t mean you have to give up on all your dreams.

 First, however, you have to untie the knot and that could take up the next year of your life.
-Reach out to our Divorce Lawyers in Arkansas today.
+Reach out to Harris Law Firm’s Divorce Lawyers in Arkansas today.

 While all states now allow no-fault divorces, Arkansas also allows residents to file divorce on fault-based grounds.
 It is important to understand the difference.

 By contrast, an Arkansas no-fault divorce cites “irreconcilable differences” as the cause of the breakdown of the marriage.
 While the blame is laid at the feet of neither spouse, that doesn’t mean that a no-fault divorce is necessarily an uncontested divorce.